maxzheng/great-life-guide/README.md

 3. **Empower yourself with positive emotions, motions, and states.** Negative emotions disempower you as they drain your power or control.
 When you feel a negative emotion, immediately replace it with a positive one by generating the feeling so you are always empowered to make changes for the better in any situation.
 When you move, do so positively -- powerful, intentional, and in good form.
-Complete your movements in positive states (good posture, happy facial expression, etc.).
+Complete your movements in positive physical states (good posture, happy facial expression, etc.).
 Your motions and states can change how you feel, and vice versa, as emotion is energy in motion.
+Negative thoughts can drain your mental energy, so maintain a positive mental state at all times by replacing negative thoughts with positive ones that empowers you.
+Focus on what you can do and how they can make things better.

 4. **Sleep well** to rejuvenate your energy and more.
 When you don't sleep well, you are much more susceptible to accidents, illnesses, and negativities (e.g. sadness, anger, hate).
 To sleep well, exercise to